-Not open to those pursuing a minor in Writing or the minor in Creative Writing
+Not open to those pursuing the minor in Creative Writing

 The Residential College's Creative Writing and Literature Major combines the sustained, disciplined practice of writing with the serious study of literature.
 The main goal of the program is to help students develop their creative abilities through a continuous, interrelated cycle of writing, rewriting, and literary analysis.
 Creative writing courses are taught as workshops and tutorials in which students work individually with faculty members.
 Students are required to take courses in literature in order to understand better the art of writing.